-Trinity's new graduate certificate in urban planning is offered through the master's program in public policy, cross-listed with the Urban Studies department.
-It may be pursued as part of the certificate will count towards a Master's degree in Public Policy if the student chooses to pursue a Master's degree while pursuing the certificate, or at the completion of the certificate program.
+Trinity's new graduate certificate in urban planning is offered through the master's program in Public Policy, cross-listed with the Urban Studies program.
+Courses taken as part of the certificate will count towards a Master's degree in Public Policy if the student chooses to pursue a Master's degree while pursuing the certificate, or at the completion of the certificate program.

 No institution in Connecticut has an urban planning program, even at the certificate level.
 This gap has left Connecticut with disadvantages in attempting to tap the strengths of urban areas for the overall growth and quality of life for residents.
 Trinity invites students, from its website onward, to “start in Hartford, [and] explore the world.”
 Moving from Hartford outward, to Connecticut, the New England region, the US, and the world, this graduate certificate includes both a series of Hartford-area courses, as well as courses in Global Cities.

 The certificate requires 2 core courses and 2 elective courses for a total of 4 courses.
 The courses are as follows:

 - URST 833/433/PBPL 833 Intro to Urban Planning

 - URST 874/PBPL 874 Public Policy Practicum, or